Palak Paneer: Regional Recipes & Spice Secrets Explained

 How to Cook It at Home Without Overthinking

-Blanch 500g fresh spinach for two minutes, shock it in ice water, squeeze it dry, then puree it smooth.
-Fry 250g paneer cubes until golden.
-Set aside.
-Cook diced onions, ginger, and garlic in butter until soft.
-Add tomato paste and cook for two minutes.
-Add the spinach puree, a splash of cream, salt, and your spices.
-Simmer for five minutes.
-Add the paneer back in.
-Finish with kasuri methi if you have it.
-Serve with rice or flatbread.
+Blanch 500g spinach, ice-shock it, squeeze dry, then blend smooth.
+Fry 250g paneer until golden.
+Cook onions, ginger, and garlic in butter.
+Stir in tomato paste, spinach puree, cream, and spices.
+Simmer five minutes.
+Add paneer.
+Finish with kasuri methi if you’ve got it.
+Rice or roti on the side.

 Similar Posts